 Below are just some of the most common weapons/gun charges in our area:

-An incomplete list of the weapons covered by this statute include handguns, rifles, and knives.
-This is important to note, because the severity of the charge is decided based upon two factors:
+An incomplete list of the weapons covered by this statute includes handguns, rifles, and knives.
+This is important to note because the severity of the charge is decided based on two factors:

 UUW can be as low as a misdemeanor or as severe as a Class X felony.
-Under Class X, suspects face up to 30 years prison time in the Illinois Department of Corrections.
+Under Class X, suspects face up to 30 years of prison in the Illinois Department of Corrections.

-- Due to their status as a felon, those charged will face penalties that are far harsher, including a strong likelihood of getting a lengthy prison sentence.
+Due to their status as felons, those charged will face far harsher penalties, including a strong likelihood of getting a long prison sentence.

 Aggravated Unlawful Use of Weapon / Agg UUW (720 ILCS 5/24-1.6).
-Someone who possesses a firearm on a sidewalk, public street, or in a car may find themselves facing this charge.
-In order to prove the charge, prosecutors must show that the gun was loaded, uncased, and immediately accessible.
+Someone possessing a firearm on a sidewalk, a public street, or in a car may face this charge.
+To prove the charge, prosecutors must show that the gun was loaded, uncased, and immediately accessible.

 Under Illinois law, this is a Class 1 felony that includes 4-15 years of prison time – but that is not even the bad part.
-If the weapon was purposefully discharged in the direction of a teacher, EMT, or peace officer, you can face 10-45 years in prison.
-And if prosecutors can prove that you intentionally shot in the direction of a person, it is a small step for them to use that information to charge you with attempted first degree murder.
+If the weapon was purposefully discharged in the direction of a teacher, EMT, or peace officer, you could face 10-45 years in prison.
+And if prosecutors can prove that you intentionally shot in the direction of a person, it is a small step for them to use that information to charge you with attempted first-degree murder.

 Attempted First Degree Murder (720 ILCS 5/8-4(a) (720 5/9-1(a)(1)).
 It is illegal to kill someone.
 It is also illegal to try to kill someone – even if you do not succeed.
-In fact, short of actually committing murder, attempted first degree murder is one of the most serious charges under Illinois law.
-It is considered a Class X felony and comes with prison time that can range from 6-30 years.
+Short of actually committing murder, attempted first-degree murder is one of the most serious charges under Illinois law.
+It is considered a Class X felony with prison time ranging from 6-30 years.
 But that is just the beginning.
 If a firearm is used, 15-25 years can be added to this sentence.
-If the intended victim is a police officer, jail time jumps up to range from 20-80 years.
+If the intended victim is a police officer, jail time jumps from 20-80 years.

-When looking at these offenses, it is important to remember that all kinds of weapons are covered under the law.
+When considering these offenses, it is important to remember that all kinds of weapons are covered under the law.
 We mentioned some of the most common above (firearms and knives), but other possible weapons include items such as razors, switchblades, and even broken bottles.